 Take a Worship Walk.
 Take a walk and enjoy the beauty of God’s creation.
 The health benefits of walking are huge.
 Not only does walking trigger endorphins that raise your spirits and give you more energy, it curbs anxiety, helps you sleep better, and benefits your memory.
 “Walking for about 40 minutes three times a week increases the size of brain regions associated with memory and planning”.
 But don’t just walk.
 Worship while you walk.
 Praise God for the beauty of creation all around you.
 Grab your earphones and turn on some worship music.
 Let the music prompt your praise.
 The combination of walking and worship will help bring peace to your mind that’s unparalleled.

 Sing.
 Yup, you read that right.
 Bust out some tunes.
 “Singing is known to release endorphins, the feel-good brain chemical that makes you feel uplifted and happy.
 In addition, scientists have identified a tiny organ in the ear called the sacculus, which responds to the frequencies created by singing.
 The response creates an immediate sense of pleasure, regardless of what the singing sounds like.”
-The next time you feel overwhelmed by the news about the coronavirus, unleash your inner rock star and bust out a melody.
+The next time you feel overwhelmed, unleash your inner rock star and bust out a melody.

 As I have faithfully put these practices into place, God has poured peace into my heart!
 He will do the same for you.
 When worry attacks, don’t let guilt pummel you.
 Instead, let your weakness become a portal for God’s strength!
 Turn your panic into praise, and peace will follow!